-In fiscal 2012, the board of directors held a total of seven meetings.
+In fiscal 2013, the board of directors held a total of five meetings.
 The independent directors meet regularly without the presence of management.
-Mr. Jones, in his capacity as chairman of the board, led meetings of independent directors in fiscal 2012.
-Each of our current directors attended or participated in 100% of the aggregate of (i) the total number of meetings of the board of directors and (ii) the total number of meetings held by all committees of the board of directors on which such director served.
+Mr. Jones, in his capacity as chairman of the board, led meetings of independent directors in fiscal 2013.
+Each of our current directors attended or participated in 100% of the total number of meetings of the board of directors and at least 88% of the total number of meetings held by all committees of the board of directors on which such director served.